sober-in-the-city

 When I was asked to give a prompt, my mind immediately went to tacos.
 After saying “tacos” twice, I had to actively try to not think about tacos.
 Then my mind went to sex.
 Then sunshine.
 Then cats.

-After a night of spontaneity, trying not to think about tacos, and giving a two minute monologue (*cringe*), I laughed my ass off and had an awesome time.
+It was a night of spontaneity, trying not to think about tacos, and giving a two-minute monologue (*cringe*).
+I laughed my ass off and had an awesome time.
 Taren’s advice helped me understand that confidence isn’t something that can be crossed off my to-do list.
-It’s something that comes from practice and having a solid relationship with one’s self.
+It’s something that comes from practice and having a solid relationship with oneself.
 Her advice humanized my perception of confidence.

 Tawny is an NYC-based millennial also known as The Sober Sexpert.
 Her book, Dry Humping: A Guide to Dating, Relating, and Hooking Up Without Booze comes out September 19, 2023.
 Her work is featured in PlayboyMen’s HealthWriter’s Digest, and two essay collections: The Addiction Diaries and Sex and the Single Woman.
 She is the co-host of Recovery Rocks podcast and the story developer for the Webby-Award-winning podcast, F*cking Sober.
 Tawny has shared her recovery story on stages all across the world: IOGT World CongressNew York State Recovery ConferenceUnited Federation of Teachers, and more.
 She’s the founder of the Readings on Recovery reading series and her blog, SobrieTea Party.
 She’s a charity volunteer with Road Recovery and an award-winning filmmaker of the recovery documentary, Fixed Up.